GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 - Compare the relative interest of categories across all regions over any time interval.
 - Calculate the fraction of COVID-19 vaccination queries that focus on the topic of vaccination intent.
 To do this for a region, divide the *scaled normalized interest* of the *Vaccination intent* or *Safety and side effects* categories by the *COVID-19 vaccination* category.

 Sometimes it’s not possible to report trends for every region.
 When the weekly volume of data for a given region doesn't meet quality or privacy thresholds, we cannot provide data for some or all categories in that region.
-In such cases, the data for that region will still be counted in its parent region (e.g., data for all the counties in Nebraska will be counted as part of Nebraska State’s trends).
+In such cases, the data for that region will still be counted in its parent region.
+For example, data for all the counties in the US state of Nebraska will be counted as part of Nebraska’s state trends.
 Because we omit the data for regions where the search volume doesn't meet our quality or privacy thresholds, we compute the data for each region directly from all the queries associated with that region, instead of using the aggregate data of its subregions.

 ### How we classify search queries